 Policymakers have long struggled to implement effective ways to protect the public from sex offenders.
-A sex offender is a person who has been convicted of certain sex crimes, such as sexual assault or sexual conduct with a minor.
-Because of the seriousness of sex offenses, a number of factors come into play when it comes to sentencing and penalties for sex offenders at both the state and federal levels.
+A sex offender is a person convicted of crimes such as sexual assault or sexual conduct with a minor.
+Because of the seriousness of sex offenses, many factors come into play when it comes to sentencing and penalties for sex offenders at both the state and federal levels.

-On one hand, punishments have increasingly been focused on rehabilitation and prevention of recidivism, but on the other hand, victims and advocates often push for harsh penalties and restrictions that protect the public from people they view as predators.
+On one hand, punishments have focused on rehabilitation and prevention of recidivism (committing future sex crimes).
+On the other, victims and advocates often push for harsh penalties and restrictions that protect the public from people they view as predators.